 Late in 2016, with the passage of Bill 21 – the Modernized Municipal Government Act, it was confirmed that the Ombudsman Act would be amended to include municipalities within its jurisdiction.
 In response, the Ombudsman has undertaken a broad initiative to prepare for the expanded jurisdiction, a change we now know to be effective as of April 1, 2018.

 Early in 2017, leaders within this office formed a committee to address how the impact of this new legislation would affect the current business model.
 Perhaps the most significant action taken was in initiating an environmental scan of other Ombudsman offices across Canada, already responsible for municipal oversight.
-Much was learned through this collaborative process and it was determined that the Alberta Ombudsman can anticipate at least a 30% rise in complaints.
+Much was learned through this collaborative process.

 On October 26, 2017 the final amendments to the Municipal Government Act were proclaimed, calling into force significant changes to the operations and practices of municipalities.
 Until the legislative changes take effect, the Alberta Ombudsman has no jurisdiction over municipalities or municipal complaints.